General / Genetic Requests

 Information required for this service will be released to the appropriate medical practitioner in line with the policy of the United Kingdom & Ireland Association of Cancer Registries (UKIACR) ie information on deceased patients is provided on request while information on live patients is provided only with evidence of written consent.

 Please complete and return the Genetic Counselling data release form found within the NICR Policy Regarding Security, Confidentiality and Issue of Data (Appendix G, Form V).
+Genetic requests containing confidential data should not be emailed to the Office Administrator via the NICR email address.
+All genetic requests containing confidential data should be emailed to the Registry via the secure HSCNI email service.

 Please note: This service is primarily for clinicians or medical practitioners.
 If you are a patient and wish to find out more, then do not hesitate to get in touch using the contact details below.